-- Los flexible workspaces play a key role in such transformation, they provide a solution to workers and companies for a well fit workspace nearby their living area, to combine with needed commutes to the HQ.
+- Los flexible workspaces play a key role in such transformation, they provide a solution to workers and companies for a well-fit workspace nearby their living area, to combine with needed commutes to the HQ.

 - Valencia has optimal conditions to make the fifteen minute dream come true.
-Valencia, due to the size, allows to move around in quite a short time; its orography and flat terrain, facilitates the commute both walking or cycling; its urban distribution, the old Turia riverbed that connects East to West, the beach promenade, are all natural roadway and urban connection for people.
+Valencia, due to the size, allows to move around in quite a short time; its orography and flat terrain, facilitates the commute both walking or cycling; its urban distribution, the old Turia riverbed that connects East to West, and the beach promenade, are all natural roadway and urban connection for people.

 What is a 15-Minute City?

 The 15-Minute City theory was devised by Professor Carlos Moreno of the Sorbonne.
-Put simply, a 15-Minute City is a place where everything a resident needs – not only from your place of work, but also from all the services and leisure venues you need on a weekly basis – can be reached within a quarter of an hour on foot or by bike.
+Put simply, a 15-Minute City is a place where everything a resident needs – not only from your place of work but also from all the services and leisure venues you need on a weekly basis – can be reached within a quarter of an hour on foot or by bike.

 Now the environmentally friendly, sustainable, health-enhancing 15-Minute City concept is increasingly finding support worldwide, with cities including Milan, Edinburgh, Seattle and Madrid all working on developing the idea for a smarter post-pandemic future.
 “As cities work towards Covid-19 recovery, the 15-Minute City is more relevant than ever as an organising principle for urban development” says C40, a network of nearly 100 mayors from megacities around the world.